Pharmacy Near Me — Find an Open Chemist Across Australia

 Are after-hours pharmacies more expensive?

 Pharmacies are private businesses and pricing is set by the operator.
-After-hours pharmacies are generally not more expensive than other pharmacies for PBS-listed scripts, where the maximum patient co-payment is set by the federal Pharmaceutical Benefits Scheme.
+After-hours pharmacies are generally not more expensive than other pharmacies for PBS-listed prescription medications, where the maximum patient co-payment is set by the federal Pharmaceutical Benefits Scheme (PBS) and indexed annually by the Department of Health, Disability and Ageing.
 Some over-the-counter and non-PBS items may have different pricing.

 Can a NewDoc telehealth eScript be dispensed at any pharmacy?